smscully/bash-admin-scripts/update-distros/README.md

 # Update Installed Packages Based On Distribution
 The [update-distros.sh](./update-distros.sh) script determines the current distribution and runs the corresponding package manager update commands.
+The script requires root privileges.

 ## Description
-Upon invocation, the script calls the `main` function, which first initializes variables, checks for root privileges, parses parameters, determines text color settings, and initiates a script lock.
-Next, the `update_distro` function is called, as described below.

-### Determining Distribution and Updating Installed Packages
+To support modularization and improve readability, the script is comprised of three general function classifications:

++ Utility Functions
++ Core Script Function: `update_distro`
++ Exit and Cleanup Functions

+These functions are called in logical fashion by the `main` function, which establishes the run order upon script invocation.

+> **NOTE:** For a Bash template that includes the utility, exit, and cleanup functions described below, click [here](../bash-template).

+### 1. Utility Functions
+The `main` function first calls the following utility functions:

++ `init_script`: initializes constants, exit codes, and global variables.
++ `check_root`: checks for root privileges and exits on failure.
++ `parse_params`: parses parameters provided by the user, assigning values and calling functions such as `usage` for script help.
++ `unset_colors`: determines text color settings.
++ `lock_script`: initiates a script lock.

+### 2. Core Script Function: `update_distro`
-The `update_distro` function determines the distribution via a set of conditionals that test grep searches of the `/etc/os-release` file for distribution-specific keywords.
+Once the script is successfully locked, indicating that only one instance of the script is running, `main` proceeds to the core script function, `update_distro`.
+This function determines the distribution via a set of conditionals that test grep searches of the `/etc/os-release` file.
+Each conditional searches for distribution-specific keywords.
 Once a conditional returns true, the script runs the distribution-specific package manager update commands.

-### The `cleanup_script` Function and Exit Codes
+### 3. Exit and Cleanup Functions
-Upon receiving a SIGINT, SIGTERM, ERR, or EXIT signal, the `trap` command calls the `cleanup_script` function, which deletes the directory created for the script lock.

-If the script errors out on a Bash command, the command's exit code will return.
-For errors handled internally by the script, exit codes include:
+If the script runs without an error, `main` invokes the `exit_script` function, gracefully exiting with an exit code of 0.
+The `exit_script` function is also used throughout the script to provide exit codes and messages for errors handled internally by the script.
+The exit codes are as follows:

 |Exit Code|Description|
 |---------|-----------|